psingh24/Flashcard-Generator/README.md

 FLASHCARD GENERATOR
 -------------------

 This Node app lets you creat flash cards using the command line.
 You can make two types of cards, Basic and Cloze.
 A Basic card will have a question on the front and the answer on the back.
 A Cloze card will have a sentence or question that has had some of its text removed.
-Once you make your cards, test your knowledge by quizzing yourself!
+Once you make your cards, test your knowledge by quizzing yourself.

 This node add use the [inquirer npm package](https://www.npmjs.com/package/inquirer)